Canon EOS R5 and EOS R6: Must-have accessories guide

 The ProMediaGear PMG Double-Sided Slider is an excellent video slider.
 For its price, you are getting two types - straight and curved.
 Just flip the slider over to choose between the two tracks.

 This slider works perfectly with the ProMediaGear TR344 Tripod.
 But if you have a different one, then it should work great as well.

 There are different sizes available.
 Depending on the kind of shoot, choose one that suits your genre the best.

 Attaching the PMG VSMDC1 controller makes it easier to slide the camera around.
 It also reduces handheld camera shake.

 All in all, the PMG double-sided slider is a worthwhile investment.
 It is durable while giving smooth sliding movement.
-There are even attachment points included for other accessories.
+There are even attachment points included for other camera accessories.

 Best Video Handle Rig for the Canon R5 and R6

 The HB2 fits the right side of the camera while the HB70 goes to the left.
 These are made to be modular so you can easily adjust them depending on your preference.

 In the case of the Canon R5 and R6, the handles can be adjusted for the tilt screen to work.